Vu1nT0tal/IoT-vulhub/README.md

 ## 开源协议

-IoT-vulhub is licensed under the MIT License.
-See LICENSE for the full license text.
+IoT-vulhub use SATA(Star And Thank Author) License, so you have to star this project before using.
+Read the license carefully.